soundpress/RulesOfNYC/docs/c01/index.rst

    (1) (i) No dry cleaning establishment shall have a gross floor area exceeding 2,000 square feet to be used for dry cleaning and incidental operations, including space used for pressing, finishing, storage and for the service of customers.
 The square foot area limitation shall apply to the aggregate of all space so used on all floors and mezzanines of the premises involved above the cellar or basement thereof.
 Additional space may be used on a lower floor which is either a basement or cellar provided that on such floor there shall be no dry cleaning and no storage of recently cleaned articles.
 Such additional space may include ordinary storage, boilers, compressors, pumps and filtration equipment.

-      (ii) In calculating the gross floor area of a non-coin-operated dry cleaning establishment pursuant to § 5-02(c)(1)(i) such gross floor area in a multiple use type of service establishment, shall not include the area used for lawful non-dry-cleaning operations.
+      (ii) In calculating the gross floor area of a non-coin-operated dry cleaning establishment pursuant to 2 RCNY § 5-02(c)(1)(i) such gross floor area in a multiple use type of service establishment, shall not include the area used for lawful non-dry-cleaning operations.

    (2) No non-coin-operated retail dry cleaning establishment using a combustible solvent shall be permitted within any building which is:

       (i) of wood frame (class 4) construction; or

-      (ii) which is classified as a public building pursuant to § 26-235 of the Administrative Code except when located in a portion of such building completely separated from the public use portion by unpierced fire-proof construction having a 3 hour fire rating provided § 5-02(c)(2)(iii) is complied with; or
+      (ii) which is classified as a public building pursuant to § 26-235 of the Administrative Code except when located in a portion of such building completely separated from the public use portion by unpierced fire-proof construction having a 3 hour fire rating provided 2 RCNY § 5-02(c)(2)(iii) is complied with; or

       (iii) where any part of such establishment is within 20 feet of the public use portion of a public building.